openml/sklearn-bot/README.md

 behavior can be overridden
 * `openml_apikey`: API key to authenticate yourself with.
 Can be found on your OpenML profile.
 * `classifier_name`: the classifier to run.
-Currently, `decision_tree` is the only legal option, but more will follow soon.
+The default behavior is that a random classifier will be selected.
+Select one of the list that is returned by `sklearnbot.config_spaces.get_available_config_spaces(False)`
 * `output_dir`: local directory where the results can be stored before uploading.
 * `upload_result`: the default behavior of the sklearn-bot is to store the runs